-I have been able to get a large handful of really strong backlinks using HARO and because it’s free it really is the easiest way to generate backlinks for your brand.
+I have been able to get a large handful of really strong backlinks using all of these sources combined and because they all have a free option it really is the easiest way to generate backlinks for your brand.

-The most annoying thing about getting links in this method is that you have to filter through twenty to thirty reporter requests to find maybe one that is relevant to you.
+The most annoying thing about getting links in this method is that you have to filter through hundreds of reporter requests to find maybe one that is relevant to you.

 That’s why we built our own pitch request tool that brings in all reporter requests and then makes them searchable by keyword.
 So I can instantly find all requests that mention the keyword I am targeting such as “SEO” and respond inside of JustReachOut and blow the reporter’s mind with my SEO advice.

-But it’s not just HARO, we pull reporter pitch requests from four other sources making our tool the ultimate source for getting amazing backlinks from authority websites.
+But it’s not just HARO, we pull journalist pitch requests from four other sources making our tool the ultimate source for getting amazing backlinks from authority websites.